sskeme/eeee346-s26-hw5/README.md

 # Introduction

 In this homework assignment, you will implement a circular buffer for characters.
-It gives you practice in using a smart pointer and a commonly used data structure.
+It provides you practice with smart pointers, C++ strings, and a widely used data structure.

 # Background: Circular Buffer